 |Teresa E. Purtiman (Chair), operates her law practice, Purtiman Legal Services, LLC in Lexington, Ohio, where she resides with her husband Frank.
 She graduated summa cum laude with the B.A. in Economics from The Ohio State University and received the Juris Doctorate (magna cum laude) from the University of Akron School of Law.
 A past board member of the Mansfield Reformatory Preservation Society and the Mansfield Richland County Humane Society and past member of Altrusa of Mansfield, she currently serves on the Advisory Board for the Pioneer Career Center Performing Arts Program.|

 Zoi Romanchuk, small business owner of PR Machine Works and Slick Automated Solutions, Inc., is serving her first three-year term on The Ohio State University Mansfield Board.
 She and husband, Mark, are long-time residents of this area.
 She holds the BA and MA in Slavic Languages and Literature from UCLA and has previous work experience as an International Admissions Officer at USC and as Senior Russian translator with the US Department of Defense.
 She is extremely active in workforce development activities on the local, state, and national levels.
 Just a few of her service commitments include being a member of the Ohio Manufacturer's Association, the Mansfield Military Affairs Group, Vice Chair of the Regional Manufacturing Coalition, national board member of Women in Manufacturing, and as past national Chair of the National OneVoice Manufacturing Government Affairs Committee.
-She is a past winner of the TWIN Award and the Chamber Extraordinary Leadership Award and was an Athena Finalist.
+She is the past winner of the TWIN Award, and the Chamber Extraordinary Leadership Award, and is the 2020 ATHENA Leadership Award winner.

 |Antwan Woods will represent Ohio State Mansfield students during this 2019-2020 academic year.
 After serving six years in the US Army, he is pursuing a Bachelor of Science in Social Work with a minor in Substance Abuse, then a Master’s in Social Work.
 He is a founding member of the African American Leadership Initiative at NECIC, tutors high level math, is an active member of the campus student veterans club, has been awarded two senatorial citations by an Ohio Senator and stays in contact with Senator Sherrod Brown’s office to help improve policies that will allow minorities in this state to advance.
 He is a community activist and youth mentor who provides leadership and directs his skills toward strategic community planning.
 He pledges to be a strong voice for the opinions of students on this campus.|